digital-inclusion/core/CONTRIBUTING.md

 # Digital Inclusion – Contribution Guidelines

-## How do I make a contribution?
+We think that it is great that you want to contribute.
 Never made an open source contribution before?
 Wondering how contributions work in the in our project?
-Here's a quick rundown!
+Here are a few tips to help you get started!

+## Issues

+There should be an Issue for all the work done on this project.

+## Step by step instructions

 1. Find an **Issue** that you are interested in addressing or a feature that you would like to add.
 Note the Issue number, e.g. #1.
 2. Fork the repository associated with the issue to your local GitHub organization.
 This means that you will have a copy of the repository under `your-GitHub-username/repository-name`.